COS301-SE-2021/Rabbitania/README.md

 <div style="margin-left: 4%">

-The following links are the live demo videos held on blackboard collaborate to present the different <br/>
-phases of the project to the stakeholders of the GeoCode project.

 * <a href="https://youtu.be/dQw4w9WgXcQ"> Demo 1 </a>
 * <a href="https://youtu.be/dQw4w9WgXcQ"> Demo 2 </a>
 * <a href="https://youtu.be/dQw4w9WgXcQ"> Demo 3 </a>